nextstrain/nextstrain.org/content/docs/05-static-website/01-introduction.md

 ---
-author: "James Hadfield"
-date: "30/04/2018"
 title: "Nextstrain.org website introduction"
+date: "2018-04-30"
 ---

-The nextstrain.org website (excluding the interactive app) is build using [gatsby](https://www.gatsbyjs.org/).
+The nextstrain.org website (excluding the interactive app) is built using [Gatsby](https://www.gatsbyjs.org/).
-All file are located on [github](https://github.com/nextstrain/nextstrain.org) and deployed on a heroku server.
+All file are located on [GitHub](https://github.com/nextstrain/static) and deployed on a Heroku server.
-Editing the live site is achieved via a PR to the github repo (it also needs to be pushed to heroku, which one day could be done automatically).
+Editing the live site is achieved via a PR to the GitHub repo, any commits to `master` branch are pushed live automatically via Travis CI.

 ## Installation

 ## Website content

 In general, the content is sourced in two ways: markdown-derived pages and statically coded pages.

 ### Dynamically constructed markdown pages (a.k.a. content)

 This is the majority of the website, consisting of the blog, documentation, methods and reports pages.
 The files are automatically sourced from the `/content` directory, with each file accessed by it's own URL (see below).
 The markdown content is parsed into HTML and handed to `/templates/generic.jsx` to be rendered.